-The Churches Homeless Emergency Support Scheme (CHESS) is committed to protecting the privacy and security of the personal information of its volunteers, guests and employees.
+CHESS Homeless is committed to protecting the privacy and security of the personal information of its volunteers, service users and employees.

 CHESS Homeless is a data controller under the General Data Protection Regulation (GDPR).
 This means that we are responsible for deciding how we collect, hold, use and protect your personal information and we are required to give you certain information about how and why we do this.

-This privacy notice describes how we collect, hold, use and protect personal information that relates to you or any individual connected to you, both during and after the time when you are a volunteer, guest or employee of CHESS.
+This privacy notice describes how we collect, hold, use and protect personal information that relates to you or any individual connected to you, both during and after the time when you are a volunteer, service user service user or employee of CHESS.

 - Personal information we may collect about you